edbltn/voter-power/README.md

 ## Author: Eric Bolton
 ## Date: 01/02/2019

 Many reasons exist to exercise one's right to vote.
 Beyond simply fulfilling one's civic duty, voting constitutes a way to make one's voice heard, to feel part of something bigger, and to participate in the great democratic experiment.
-In addition to that, and purely practically speaking, one might want to vote simply because increased turnout [affects policy outcomes](http://www.nyu.edu/gsas/dept/politics/seminars/hajnal_s06.pdf).
+One might want to vote simply because increased turnout [affects policy outcomes](http://www.nyu.edu/gsas/dept/politics/seminars/hajnal_s06.pdf).

 Yet, every election cycle in America, tens of millions of eligible voters stay at home.
 It's easy to see why: in elections where hundreds of thousands vote - sometimes millions - the perception may be that one's voice is likely to be lost in the cacophony of the crowd, providing little motivation to head to the polls.
 One might argue that one's vote only truly "counts" if their vote is the one to push their candidate of choice over the brink, an event that many see as far too unlikely to warrant a visit to the voting booth.

 But this perception may be misguided.
-Consider this: if each vote has only a one in ten million chance of changing outcome of an election, but that election affects billions of dollars at a national scale, then each vote is effectively "worth" hundreds of dollars.
+Consider this: if each vote has only a one in ten million chance of changing the outcome of an election, but that election affects billions of dollars in spending at a national scale, then each vote is effectively "worth" hundreds of dollars.
 In this light, voting is a rational decision per se, if only as an act of charity.
 This is the argument made by renowned statistician [Andrew Gelman](https://80000hours.org/2016/11/why-the-hour-you-spend-voting-is-the-most-socially-impactful-of-all/).

 So, using this reasoning, how much is one's vote truly worth?
 This project seeks to answer that in the context of the 2018 Midterm Elections for the House and Senate.